-- Creeking: A walk in the creek, exploring the ecosystem, checking out the fossils and visiting the clay wall.
-You must bring shoes and clothing that can get extremely wet and dirty. - Early Bird Gets the Worm: Take a short hike before breakfast to do some basic birding! - Go Green: Save the environment one Girl Scout at a time!
-Learn about renewable and non-renewable resources, decomposition and the 3 R's (Reduce, reuse and recycle). - Hiking: Explore the trails of camp and check out everything nature has to offer.
-Sensory Explorer: Have fun learning about the five senses and how they help you and other animals when you're camping. - Amazing Animals: Learn all about animals, where they live, what they eat and what they do.
-Play games to find out what it would be like to be an animal. - Bug Lab: Have eye-popping fun while exploring the world of bugs. - Plants Galore: Learn to identify plants and try your skills with a nature scavenger hunt.

-Outdoor Living Skills
+Na ature • Creeking: A walk in the creek, exploring the ecosystem, checking out the fossils and visiting the clay wall.
+You must bring shoes and clothing that can get extremely wet and dirty. • Go Green: Save the environment one Girl Scout at a time!
+Learn about renewable and non-renewable resources, decomposition and the 3 R's (Reduce, reuse, and recycle). • Hiking: Explore the trails of camp and check out everything nature has to offer. • Sensory Explorer: Have fun learning about the five senses and how they help you and other animals when you're camping. • Amazing Animals: Learn all about animals, where they live, what they eat and what they do.
+Play games to find out what it would be like to be an animal. • Bug Lab: Have eye-popping fun while exploring the world of bugs. • Plants Galore: Learn to identify plants and try your skills with a nature scavenger hunt. • Trees: Learn all about trees as you hike around camp working on the Cadette tree badge. • Outdoor Art Hike (New, Take a hike on our trails and look for different colors and shapes in nature. • Flower Badge (New) Learn about the different parts of a flower and dissect a flower. • Trail Clean up (New) Spend time hiking the trails and doing some trail clean up.
+You might find yourself marking trails, moving branches off the path or trimming honey suckle.
+01 ıtdoor Living Skills • Basic Compass: Learn the basics to using a map and compass by playing some games. • Orienteering: Put your map and compass skills to the test and try out an orienteering route.
+Must have some previous map and compass experience, you will be walking around a lot. • Knots and Lashing: Learn how to tie knots and lash, if there's time even try building shelters with your new skills. • Knife Safety: Learn Knife safety, how to use a pocketknife and how to whittle.